mmistakes/minimal-mistakes/_posts/2015-08-11-Chicharito-vs-Benzema.md

     return out
 {% endhighlight %}

 In the code above, we set the PyMC varialbes for  \\( \lambda _{CH} \\) and \\( \lambda _{KB} \\).
 We then used the @pm.deterministic decorator to indicate ovserved_proportion_CH and observed_proportion_KB as a deterministic function.
-(This is required to work with PyMC models).
+(This is required to work with PyMC models)

 With our prior predictive distribution set up, we can begin developing a model.
 In the code below, the variable obsCH use the value paremter to mold the striker's goal scoring distribution.
+Note that we "educate" our distribution with our data using the "value" parameter in the function.

 {% highlight python %}
 obsCH = pm.Poisson("obsCH", observed_proportion_CH, observed=True, value=CH_red_df['GoalinGame'])
 obsKB = pm.Poisson("obsKB", observed_proportion_KB, observed=True, value=df_Benzema['GoalinGame'])